Is Coffee Acidic?

 - For comparison, orange juice is a 3, tomato juice a 4.

 Not all acids in coffee are bad.
 For example, phosphoric acid and malic acid can make coffee taste sweeter.
 Other acids, such as citric acid and acetic acid, add tartness in low concentrations but can produce sour-tasting coffee in excess.
 It’s all about the right balance of acidity.
-That is one of the keys to a great up of coffee.
+That is one of the keys to a great cup of coffee.

 Chlorogenic acid, which sounds frightening, may contribute to weight loss (2).
 It also adds much of the bitterness coffee drinkers perceive as coffee acidity, but there’s a bright side – or in this case, a dark one: a longer roasting process tends to break down Chlorogenic acid.
 So that dark roast coffee you’ve been eyeing might help settle your stomach.

 The main culprit is Quinic acid, produced as coffee degrades, especially when left on a hot plate or burner.
-You know the bitter, burned flavor of old breakroom coffee?
+You know the bitter, burned flavour of old breakroom coffee?
 That’s Quinic acid, and it has negative effects on the digestive system.
 Fortunately, there’s a simple fix for this: buy an insulated coffee carafe and ditch the warmer.

 “Acidity can complement or unbalance the harmony of a coffee cup.
 If the acidity is too pronounced and becomes sour, people don’t like the coffee … And without acidity?
 The coffee will taste flat.”